Atharv-A2/AlumniConnect/README.md

-# IIITDM Alumni Connect
+# Sir MVIT Alumni Connect - ALCON
-  This web application aims to facilitate the Alumni Affairs of IIITDM Jabalpur.
+  This web application aims to facilitate the Alumni Affairs of SMVIT Bangalore.
 Please read the contributing guidelines before starting.

 ## Requirements